StefFrustagli/RockPaperScissorsGame/README.md

 ### Features and general aspects left to implement

 Due to the short deadline and my limited knowledge, my focus was creating a functional and essential game.
 However, I hope to accomplish the following as I move forward:
-- change the computer's hands into robot's hands
+- Change the computer's hands into robot's hands.
-- add

 ## Technologies used